followcrom/MixTapeHeavyWeight/SURFACE.md

 ### Transfer Your SSL Certificate to Another VM

-Simply reissue the certificate by installing Certbot and running it again on the new server, or copy the following files from your existing server:
+You do not need to delete the old certificate before generating a new one on the new VM.
+Using the same domain name for a new certificate is perfectly fine; Let's Encrypt allows this.
+Simply reissue the certificate by installing Certbot and running it again on the new server.

+If you really want to, you can copy the following files from your existing server:

 - Certificate file (e.g., /etc/letsencrypt/live/yourdomain.com/fullchain.pem)
 - Private key (e.g., /etc/letsencrypt/live/yourdomain.com/privkey.pem)